hdShang/arxiv-daily/docs/cs-RO/2025-05-18/papers/250512231v2-design-of-a-3-dof-hopping-robot-with-an-optimized-gearbox-an-interme.md

 ---
 layout: default
-title: Design of a 3-DOF Hopping Robot with an Optimized Gearbox: An Intermediate Platform Toward Bipedal Robots
+title: "Design of a 3-DOF Hopping Robot with an Optimized Gearbox: An Intermediate Platform Toward Bipedal Robots"
 ---

 # Design of a 3-DOF Hopping Robot with an Optimized Gearbox: An Intermediate Platform Toward Bipedal Robots